-- (a) the Company has not used the donation moneys in accordance with its objectives as required under regulation 11 of the Charities (Institutions of a Public Character) Regulations; and - (b) the Company has not complied with the requirements of regulation 15 of the Charities (Institutions of a Public Character) Regulations.
+- 1. the Company has not used the donation moneys in accordance with its objectives as required under regulation 11 of the Charities (Institutions of a Public Character) Regulations; and - 2. the Company has not complied with the requirements of regulation 15 of the Charities (Institutions of a Public Character) Regulations.

 LO HOCK LING & CO.

-PUBLIC ACCOUNTANTS AND CHARTERED ACCOUNTANTS SINGAPORE
+PUBLIC ACCOUNTANTS AND

+CHARTERED ACCOUNTANTS SINGAPORE

-Singapore, 31 May 2024
+Singapore, 30 May 2025

-INDEPENDENT AUDITOR'S REPORT
+03 | INDEPENDENT AUDITOR'S REPORT | 04